 In 2006, in response to the first nuclear tests by North Korea, the UN arms sanctions regime commenced against the country.
-Following this, in 2009, the embargo was extended, but still did not cover import and export of small arms to and from North Korea until 2016.
+Following this, in 2009, the embargo was extended but still did not cover import and export of small arms to and from North Korea until 2016.
 Since the embargo is long-standing, the North Korean government has become inventive and adept at circumventing the embargo, providing services, materiel and exporting to other countries.
 This helps their government to obtain much needed foreign currency that is used to support the regime, and its missile and CBRN programmes.

-Following armistice in the Korean war of 1953, the DPRK has pursued a policy of self-sufficiency where possible in defence procurement – if it could be made in North Korea, then it would.
-The result of this has been a build up over the past 70 years of assorted arms of all kinds.
+Following the armistice in the Korean war of 1953, the DPRK has pursued a policy of self-sufficiency where possible in defence procurement – if it could be made in North Korea, then it would.
+The result of this has been a build-up over the past 70 years of assorted arms of all kinds.
 Domestically, North Korea’s older small arms are gradually being replaced by newer variants – the Type 68 (essentially an AKM) is being replaced by the Type 88 and 98 (unlicensed copies of the AK-74, not much seen outside the DPRK).

 This leaves the North Korean military with stockpiles of small arms ideal for export in the international market.
-Users will already be highly familiar with North Korean Soviet-era arms, and will have logistics in place to supply munitions and spare parts for such arms.
+Users will already be highly familiar with North Korean Soviet-era arms and will have logistics in place to supply munitions and spare parts for such arms.
 Additionally, as arms are not new or built for specific customers, they are nearly indistinguishable from pre-embargo small arms once they arrive in the target country, a distinct advantage for sanction busting.

 North Korean involvement in arms and small arms proliferation extends beyond simple export of items to countries.
 For the right price (usually lower than competitors) North Korea offers services to help set up armouries, small arms factories, propellant factories, and doctrine services from a military-industrial level all the way to military training for the end-users.

 North Korean involvement in arms manufacturing is present in Madagascar, Ethiopia, DRC, Uganda and most recently, Namibia.
 A country with a long history of cooperation with North Korea is Uganda, which has benefitted from North Korean instructors for its military and police.
-The North Korean involvement in setting up factories has reaped rewards – Ethiopia has been dependent on North Korean technicians to operate, upgrade and change its arms factories, and despite technical domestic production, Ethiopia has not built true self sufficiency.
+The North Korean involvement in setting up factories has reaped rewards – Ethiopia has been dependent on North Korean technicians to operate, upgrade and change its arms factories, and despite technical domestic production, Ethiopia has not built true self-sufficiency.

-Assessment: North Korean involvement in small arms proliferation extends beyond simple export of equipment, to small arms industrial capability building, and training.
+North Korean involvement in small arms proliferation extends beyond simple export of equipment, to small arms industrial capability building, and training.

 North Korea’s defence exports market is a niche market.
-It specialises in servicing aging and obsolete Soviet-era equipment at bargain prices for countries with few other options.
+It specialises in servicing ageing and obsolete Soviet-era equipment at bargain prices for countries with few other options.
 Ethiopia, soon after (and in contravention of) sanctions that began in 2006, bought tank parts and munitions from North Korea, citing a need to sustain Soviet-era weaponry on a tight budget.
 Price is a major factor; on one occasion, the Ethiopian State Minister of Defence explained that purchase of lubricant and ammunition chemicals from North Korea was 50% cheaper than the Chinese offer, despite lower quality.